2023 Solar Incentives Guide for Antioch, IL - Tax Credits & Rebates

 EcoWatch's Antioch, IL Solar Incentives FAQs

-It's a good idea to talk to your local Antioch solar installer to get an understanding of which incentives your project will qualify for.
-Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those offered by the government of Illinois, may have additional requirements.
+It's a smart idea to get in touch with your local Antioch solar installer to get an understanding of which incentives your project will qualify for.
+Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those given by the state of Illinois, might have additional requirements.

 When does the federal solar tax credit end?